Stevo5o/OCA-Java-Programmer/README.md

 - Whether a subclass can inherit a member of its superclass

 Three ways to access a method:
-- D Invoking a method declared in the same class
+- Invoking a method declared in the same class
-- R Invoking a method using a reference of the class
+- Invoking a method using a reference of the class
-- I Invoking an inherited method
+- Invoking an inherited method

 The first concrete subclass of an abstract class must implement all abstract methods of the superclass.